nraxz/python-tutorial/dictionary-datatype-explained.md

-# Dictionary Data Type in Python: Magic
+# Dictionary Data Type in Python:

 A dictionary in Python is an unordered collection of key-value pairs.
 Each key must be unique, and it maps to a specific value.
 Dictionaries are defined using curly braces `{}` and can be created using the `dict()` constructor.
 Here are key aspects of dictionaries: